hantsy/nestjs-rest-sample/docs/guide.md

 [{"id":2,"title":"Create CRUD RESTful APIs","content":"content","createdAt":"2020-06-13T04:20:21.920Z"},{"id":3,"title":"Connect to MongoDB","content":"content","createdAt":"2020-06-13T04:20:21.920Z"},{"title":"new post","content":"content of my new post","id":4,"createdAt":"2020-06-13T04:20:52.526Z"}]
 ```

-In the further post, we will connect to a real database instead of the dummy data.
+In the further post, we will connect to a real database to replace the  dummy data service.

 Grab [the source codes from my github](https://github.com/hantsy/nestjs-sample).